zulip/zulip/docs/prod-requirements.md

   than 2GB of RAM, as you will likely experience out of memory issues.

 * Disk space: You'll need at least 10GB of free disk space.
-If you intend to store uploaded files locally rather than S3 you will likely need more.
+If you intend to store uploaded files locally rather than on S3 you will likely need more.

 ## Network and Security Specifications